shivannis/xandr-docs-public/xandr-docs/finance/understanding-your-seller-statement.md

 ---
 title: Finance - Understanding Your Seller Statement
-description: As a member who sells inventory on Microsoft Advertising's platform, you receive a monthly statement indicating the amount of revenue you have earned. learn about the three types of seller statements. ms.date: 10/28/2023 ms.custom: finance
+description: As a member who sells inventory on Microsoft Advertising's platform, you receive a monthly statement indicating the amount of revenue you have earned. ms.date: 10/28/2023 ms.custom: finance
 ---